How I changed my my health & my outlook at midlife

 Sleep for Midlife Women

 I know sleep is a fraught topic and we are all well aware it’s important.
 Most of us would sleep more if we could.
 I am as guilty as anyone of finding ten things to worry about at 3 AM, sometimes they are even legitimate concerns.
-Other times, I am awake at 3 AM fretting about the fact that I haven’t been cleaning my dogs teeth with that weird tool the vet told me to order.
+Other times, I lay awake fretting about the fact that I haven’t been cleaning my dogs teeth with that weird tool the vet told me to order.
+(Update – we had to get our dog’s teeth professionally cleaned).

 Sleep is a vast and complex issue.
 The leading expert I have found on sleep, is Matthew Walker who runs the Center for Human Sleep Science at UC Berkeley in San Francisco.
 His book, Why We Sleep provides a deep dive on this topic and emphasizes how crucial sleep is to optimizing our health.
 It is a Sunday Times bestseller in the UK, and a New York Times bestseller in the U.S. He also has excellent and informative YouTube videos, for example: How to Improve Your Sleep.